The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying It's just the way it is.

 Yesterday in Boston of Bunker Hill Community College, Scott Brown delivered a speech on bipartisanship entitled Americans First.

-A few people told me, you know, it wouldn't probably be a good idea, Scott, to get on to the White House and be seen with the president signing those bills.
+A few people told me, you know, it wouldn't probably be a good idea, Scott, to go down to the White House and be seen with the president signing those bills.

 And I'm like, you know, why?